-Yang is directed to a "Mobile Phone Charger with Multiple Power Supply Inputs."
-PA-B (Yang) at [54].
+CN2410806Y is a Chinese patent identifying Mr. Yang as the sole inventor and is directed to a "Mobile Phone Charger with Multiple Power Supply Inputs."
+PA-A (Yang) at [54] and [73].
 Yang teaches an adapter that can draw power from multiple power sources (including a wall-socket, an automobile power supply, or a USB connection) and convert the power to be used a mobile device.
-Id., Abstract ("The utility model can achieve the purpose of adapting multiple power supply inputs."); id. at Specification Page 1 ("The second purpose of this utility model is to provide a mobile phone charger with multiple power supply inputs so that the dock charger can use the regular household AC 110V/220V power supply for charging mobile phone batteries."); Baker Decl., ¶ 75.
+Id., Abstract ("The utility model can achieve the purpose of adapting multiple power supply inputs."); id. at Specification Page 1 ("The second purpose of this utility model is to provide a mobile phone charger with multiple power supply inputs so that the dock charger can use the regular household AC 110V/220V power supply for charging mobile phone batteries."); Baker, ¶ 75.

 If the power is drawn from a wall socket, it is (1) converted into the same voltage as the automobile power supply using an AC transformer then (2) converted to the same voltage as the USB interface using a DC voltage conversion circuit.
-Id., Claim 1.
+Id. at 76.
 If the power is drawn from the automobile power supply, it is simply converted to the USB voltage using the DC conversion circuit.
 The voltage can then be converted into the voltage required by a particular mobile device battery and provided to that mobile device through a connection such as a USB connection.
 Id.